aryan-chandra-cmu/Tesla_station_keeping/README.md

 ## Optional RL Curriculum

-The curriculum starts with a larger station box, small initial offsets, and weak current.
+Because the full problem was too much to train in a single go,the curriculum starts with a larger station box, small initial offsets, and weak current.
 It then increases the initial offset, tightens the box, and restores the full current profile.

 ```powershell
 .\scripts\train_rl_curriculum.ps1